Nitisinone is used to treat certain inherited disorders

 day.

-It is very important that patients taking this
+It is very important that people taking this medication

-medication follow a special diet low in protein, tyrosine, and
+for HT-1 follow a special diet low in protein, tyrosine, and phenylalanine.

-phenylalanine.
-Consult your doctor, pharmacist, or dietician for more
+Consult your doctor, pharmacist, or dietician for more details.
+(See also

 The suspension may cause headache, upset stomach, or